Vladimir Feschenko: Charles Bernstein's experimental semiotics

 The most characteristic feature of Bernstein’s writing technique is the hybridization of the discourses he employs.
 In general, many readers know him as a satirist poet, ironically playing with popular clichés, phrases, and intertexts.
 But this satiricality is of a high, Swiftian-Joycian literary caliber.
 According to M. Perloff, his poetry is “a thorough and deeply peculiar critique of contemporary half-truths, speech forms and modes of expression, and he does it so visually and with such a remarkable feeling that it takes the reader’s breath away — he laughs and cries simultaneously, shaken by recognition” (quoted from Bernstein 2020: 24).

 At the heart of this linguistic satire is the clash of discourses in the arena of the poetic text.
 First and foremost, discourses of mass influence: political, media, military.
-Thus, the definitions of war in “War Stories” sounds like fragments of various discourses, from the mundane and logical-philosophical to the legal and geopolitical, with the inclusion of poetic metaphors in the midst of all this discordance: “War is us”; “War is our only hope”; “War is pragmatism with an inhuman face”; “War is the logical outcome of moral rectitude”; “War is the main weapon of revolution that never reaches its goal”; “War is a slow boat to heaven and an express train to hell.”
-Ultimately, for the poet of language, war is a way of writing: “War is the continuation of prose by other means” [Bernstein 2020: 177].
+Thus, the definitions of war in “War Stories” sounds like fragments of various discourses, from the mundane and logical-philosophical to the legal and geopolitical, with the inclusion of poetic metaphors in the midst of all this discordance: “War is us”; “War is our only hope”; “War is pragmatism with an inhuman face”; “War is the logical outcome of moral certainty”; “War is the principal weapon of a revolution that can never be achieved.”; “War is a slow boat to heaven and an express train to hell.”
+Ultimately, for the poet of language, war is a way of writing: “War is the extension of prose by other means” [Bernstein 2020: 177].

 For Bernstein, politics has meaning as a literary fact, an action that is internalized in the text by means of words.
 It is a “politics of poetic form” (this, we note, is the title of one of the anthologies compiled by Bernstein in 1990), placing sociality in an aesthetic laboratory.
 Therefore, as the text “Truth in Pudding” puts it: “All poetics is political / All poetry is politics / All politics is poetics.”
 In the elegy “Concentration,” the political nominations of Poles and Jews sound like poetic meditations: “Polish Jews / Polish innocence / Jews in Poland / Jews in Polin / Polish Jews in Poland / Polish Jews in New Jersey / Jews in Nazi-occupied Poland / Poles in New Jersey / Jewish innocence / Jew in Nazi-occupied Polin / Jewish guilt / Jewish Poles / Catholic Poles / Polish Catholics in New Jersey / Poles who are white” [Bernstein 2020: 354–355].